 4. The college strives to provide an educational and professional environment that allows individuals to engage in their daily activities in a safe, healthy, and secure manner.
 Local, state, or federal law enforcement officials will be notified of anyone violating local, state, or federal laws.
 Violators shall be subject to prosecution by the appropriate law enforcement officials.
 Anyone found in violation of college regulations shall be subject to disciplinary action by the college through due process procedures for student conduct violations.

 7. Procedures

-For complete and detailed information regarding student rights and the college's procedures for student conduct, please refer to TCC's student disciplinary procedures.
+For detailed information regarding the college's procedures for student conduct, please refer to the TCC Handbook, under Student Disciplinary Procedures.

 8. Sexual Harassment/Sexual Misconduct